 My rating: 3 of 5 stars

 Hemingway used to be overrated and is now if anything underrated.
-Once venerated for promoting a code of restrained masculine heroism forged in war, he is now execrated by the ideologists of “toxic masculinity.”
+Once venerated for promoting a code of restrained masculine heroism forged in war, he is now execrated by the critics of “toxic masculinity.”
 Neither variant of gender politics, however, provides an answer to the question of whether or not his works are any good.

 The Snows of Kilimanjaro offers a convenient opportunity for a literary reappraisal of Hemingway’s stylings.
 The book is a brief showcase of Hemingway’s short fiction published in 1961—the year of the author’s death—though almost all the stories in the collection, some of the author’s most famous, appeared in the modernist decades of the 1920s and ’30s.

 The title story, first published in 1938, and “The Short Happy Life of Frances Macomber” (1936)—two expansive tales of white men on safari in Africa—bookend the shorter stories that make up the middle of the collection.
 These shorter stories are the most “Hemingwayesque.”
-Like their dual inspirations in high and low culture—Imagist poetry and early radio and talkie cinema—their narratives are pared down to just the telling detail and their stories are conveyed mostly in dialogue.
+Like their dual inspirations in high and low culture—Imagist poetry, journalism, perhaps even early radio and talkie cinema—their narratives are pared down to just the telling detail and their stories are conveyed mostly in dialogue.
 Moreover, the dialogues are never straightforward; characters only imply what they mean, they talk past each other, they repeat themselves, they circle difficult subjects.
 Above all they try never to disclose what they feel, even as the means they use to conceal their affect only heightens attention to their anguished inner lives.

 The self-enclosed tough-guy universes Hemingway writes about, from the armies of the Great War to the criminal underworld to the culture of sport, are ruled by codes of decorum as inflexible as anything in the epicene cosmos of Henry James’s transatlantic upper class.
 James’s dictum for the fiction writer to “dramatize” rather than employing the expository narration that dominated in the novel from Walter Scott to George Eliot fits Hemingway’s subject matter as much as it fit James’s.

 “The Killers” (1927) is the classic example.
 In this famous story, Hemingway’s alter ego Nick Adams is working in a diner when two hired hitmen come in to wait for a boxer they plan to murder.
-Most of The story’s suspense is created by the evasive dialogue of the titular killers.
+Most of the story’s suspense is created by the evasive dialogue of the titular killers.
 Empty patter occupies our attention while we wait for an “orgastic” (to borrow from Fitzgerald) climax that that may or may not come.
 As a number of other critics have noted, all of Tarantino comes out of this story:

 “Well, bright boy,” Max said, looking into the mirror, “why don’t you say something?”